 - This tipping bonanza was a free arrangement, but BW queried what charge Albright and Wilson would impose on them for continuing these operations.

 - There was no fencing on the site, or apparent boundaries of the site.

 - By 1960 it appears that Albright and Wilson were charging them.
 The BW “new tip” referred to on The Gower Branch canal, was known as “Monk’s Tip” – see map below

 - There was an agreement between the two to allow up to 2,500 tonnes of dredgings per year.

 - This appears to have ceased by around 1961 from the letter dated 22nd January 1963.

-- But after this they appear once again to be using the site in 1970, around the time that Alfred Matty would have stopped delivering waste via canal boat as a regular contract.
+- But after this they appear once again to be using the site in 1970, around the time that Alfred Matty were slowing down delivering waste via canal boat as a regular contract.

 - Accounts of dire pollution along the surrounding area with white phosphorus are clearly evident.